The Battle of Gaugamela might have had a different outcome.

 Suppose Darius III had incorporated the Chinese repeating crossbow into his army.
 In that case, it is possible that he could have defeated Alexander the Great at the Battle of Gaugamela.
 The repeating crossbow was a powerful weapon that could have disrupted the Macedonian phalanx.

 The Greek phalanx was a formation of heavily armored infantry that was used to break through enemy lines.
-It was very effective against cavalry and light infantry but was vulnerable to concentrated fire from archers.
-The repeating crossbow would have allowed the Persians to fire many more arrows at the Macedonians, which could have disrupted their formation and caused heavy casualties.
+It was very effective against cavalry and light infantry but vulnerable to concentrated archer fire.
+The repeating crossbow would have enabled the Persians to fire many more arrows at the Macedonians, potentially disrupting their formation and causing heavy casualties.

-However, it is also possible that the Macedonians would have been able to adapt their tactics to counter the repeating crossbow.
+However, it is also possible that the Macedonians could have adapted their tactics to counter the repeating crossbow.
 They could have used their cavalry to disrupt the Persian archers, or they could have used their phalanx to shield themselves from the arrows.
 It is also possible that they could have developed new tactics specifically to counter the repeating crossbow.

 Ultimately, it is impossible to say how the Battle of Gaugamela would have turned out if the Persians had repeated crossbows.
 However, this weapon could have significantly impacted the battle’s outcome.